-Using the confidence limits and point estimates from a dataset, one can use these estimates to compute thousands of consonance intervals and graph the intervals to form a consonance and surprisal function.
-The intervals are calculated from the approximated normal distribution.
+Using the confidence limits and point estimates from a dataset, one can use these estimates to compute thousands of consonance intervals and graph the intervals to form a consonance, surprisal, and likelihood functions.
+The intervals are calculated from the approximated normal distribution, however, users should be cautious as this this function is currently designed for similar situations (involving ratios and normal approximations), nevertheless the function also works for means but should be used skeptically, as it can break down in many situations and give implausible numbers.
+Computations of likelihood functions for means is currently not supported.

 The point estimate from an analysis.
 Ex: 1.20